-Following two consecutive hearings last week, the Philippines’ mining industry expressed its confidence that the Commission on Appointments (CA) will reject Gina Lopez as the Environment secretary, emphasizing that she was unable to persuade the members of the committee.
-Lopez is among just a few of President Rodrigo Duterte’s appointees yet to be confirmed by lawmakers.
+Last week, the Philippines’ mining industry “expressed its confidence that the Commission on Appointments (CA) will reject Gina Lopez as the Environment secretary,” according to Philstar.com, since she was unable to win the committee members over.
+Lopez is among “just a few of President Rodrigo Duterte’s appointees yet to be confirmed by lawmakers,” according to a Reuters article.
 Nickel prices fell 10% as bears believe there will be a rejection.

 Nickel’s bull market started when Duterte became president of the Philippines in June.
 Prices gained throughout the year as Lopez led an environmental crackdown on the Philippine mining industry.